vasille-js/vasille-js/pages/OOP-API.md

 ### Components hooks

 The Vasille.js components has 4 hooks and some milestones.
-The `$created` hook is called when the component is created and properties are initialized.
-The `$mounted` hook is called when all elements defined in component are mounted.
-The `$ready` hook is called when all elements declared is component and installed to its slots are mounted.
-The `$destroy` hook is called when component is destroyed.
+The `created` hook is called when the component is created and properties are initialized.
+The `mounted` hook is called when all elements defined in component are mounted.
+The `ready` hook is called when all elements declared is component and installed to its slots are mounted.
+The `destroy` hook is called when component is destroyed.

 To define a hook just overwrite the method with its name.